Ritikraja07/Open-Source/CONTRIBUTING.md

 - Your code passes all tests
 - Your code adheres to the coding style of the project
 - You’ve included clear commit messages

-## Contributors
-1. Subhendu Singh: Updated the routes in frontend.